gecholabs/quickstart/ch0-getting-started.md

 There is an alternative miniconda package that is minimalist and installs more quickly; however, it doesn’t have the scientific packages \(the main benefit of Anaconda IMHO\).

 The alternative way to install python is to use Homebrew and Pip for the dependencies.
-This can lead to trip ups with dependencies SciPy.
+This can lead to trip ups with dependencies e.g., SciPy.
 To resolve these you’ll need to get good at reading error messages.
 The best way to solve these is to paste the error message into Stack Overflow

 [**https://stackoverflow.com/**](https://stackoverflow.com/)